rileythiessen/rasabotz/data/nlu.md

 - My PDFs are opening on a webpage, I want them to open with Adobe
 - My PDF comes up in a browser, how can I get it to open in the reader

-## intent:problem_aacrobat_generalissues

 ## intent:problem_phone
 - My phone isn't working
 - I need a password reset on my phone
 - My phone password won't work
 - My phone password will not work
 - My email doesnt work on my phone
 - I can’t receive emails on my phone
 - I can’t send emails on my phone
 - My phone won’t connect to the network